freyam/sublime/README.md

-# Sublime for Competitive Programming
+# A Windows Setup for Programming Contests
 A Clean Super Fast Competitive Programming Setup for C++ Programmers [Sublime Text 3 on Windows]